-The real estate industry responded quickly in the first days of COVID-19, getting up to speed on virtual marketing platforms, virtual tours, virtual open houses, and online end-to-end transaction management in order to keep deals together for both buyers and sellers.
-You may have been able to conduct some or all of your transaction without having an in-person consultation or home tour.
+The real estate industry responded quickly to the COVID-19 pandemic, making much of the buying and selling process virtual, from home tours, to open houses, and completing a home sale.
+Thanks to these innovations, you might have been able to conduct some or all of your transaction without an in-person consultation or home tour.
 However, now it’s time for the big move—a totally hands-on experience.

 CDC Guidelines for COVID-19 on Surfaces

-According to the CDC, there have been no documented instances of coronavirus transmission through surface contamination.
+According to the CDC, it is rare foe the coronavirus to be transmitted through surface contamination.
 That’s good news for your COVID-19 move since you can spend more time focusing on air quality.
 Standard precautions, like frequent handwashing and avoiding touching the eyes, nose, or mouth, should be followed during the packing, moving, and unpacking process.

 Improving Air Quality During the Move